ihanson/KeePass-Rule-Builder/README.md

 The purpose of this plugin is to make it easy to tell KeePass how to generate a password for each service and to streamline the process of changing passwords.

 ## Installation
 To install this plugin, download the latest version from the [Releases](https://github.com/ihanson/KeePass-Rule-Builder/releases) page and copy it into your KeePass installation’s Plugins directory.
+Do not rename the DLL file.
 See the [KeePass documentation](https://keepass.info/help/v2/plugins.html) for more help.

 This plugin is also available as a [Chocolatey package](https://community.chocolatey.org/packages/keepass-plugin-rulebuilder).
 I am not the maintainer of this package.